 Get help: It is imperative that you get the child professional help.
 If the child is being abused by a parent, then you could seek assistance from another family member, teacher or counsellor at her school.
-If she is being bullied at school, then get both parents and school authorities to intervene without further delay.
-Post the initial intervention, appropriate psychotherapy, ideally for both the child as well as the perpetrator, is necessary for the healing process.
+If she is being bullied at school, then get both parents and school authorities to intervene without delay.
+Post the initial intervention, appropriate therapy, ideally for both the child as well as the perpetrator, is necessary for the healing process.
 In India, 1098 is a toll-free national helpline with counsellors trained to deal with problems reported by children.

 Encourage the perpetrator to get help: If the perpetrator is known to you, then suggest that the individual gets help too.
 It is likely that the perpetrator has also undergone the painful experience of emotional abuse as a child.
 With the right professional guidance, such as therapy and/or rehab, their issues can be addressed.

 While appropriate professional help and guidance will allow the child deal with the effects of the abuse, remember that healing is a slow process that will happen over time.
 Besides helping the child deal with the abuse, he should also be guided on how to move forward, such as making friends, focusing on academics, and even pursuing a few hobbies.
 A supportive and nurturing environment with a responsible adult can augment the healing process and buffer the effects of emotional abuse that the child has experienced.

 Hitting is one of the ways parents try to exert their authority and control over their child.
 But...